openmm/openmm/docs-source/usersguide/application/01_getting_started.rst

     pip install openmm[cuda12]

 This will install a copy of the CUDA platform compiled with CUDA 12.  :code:`cuda13` is also available.
-Alternatively, if you have an AMD GPU, use this command to include the HIP platform (compiled with HIP version 6)
+Alternatively, if you have an AMD GPU, specify :code:`hip6` or :code:`hip7` to install the HIP platform (compiled with HIP version 6 or 7):
 ::

     pip install openmm[hip6]